mhipszki/sinonjs-deep-equal-bug/README.md

 The included test cases try to require `sinon` to test it in different contexts:

 1. 'document' property does not exist in global scope

-* 'document' property exists in global scope and has 'createElement' method on it (like 'window.document' does in a browser)
+2. 'document' property exists in global scope and has 'createElement' method on it (like 'window.document' does in a browser)
-* 'document' property exists in global scope but does not have 'createElement' method on it
+3. 'document' property exists in global scope but does not have 'createElement' method on it
-* 'document' property exists in global scope but it is not an object
+4. 'document' property exists in global scope but it is not an object

-**NOTE**: interestingly it is not actually the `deep-equal.js` module that makes sinon.js break but the library `samsam` which is in its dependency chain:
+**NOTE**: interestingly it is not the `deep-equal.js` module that makes sinon.js break in the first place but the library [samsam](https://github.com/busterjs/samsam) which is in its dependency chain:

 ```
 sinon.js -> formatio -> samsam